Friedrich Hermann Schubert: Life

 Schubert was born in Dresden in 1925 as the son of the Dresden professor of architecture and architect Otto Schubert and the teacher Veronika née Strüver, whose parents were well established in the high society of Dresden; this was especially true of his grandfather, who was a model for him as a lawyer.
 His paternal grandfather is the sculptor Hermann Schubert.
 Schubert attended the Vitzthum-Gymnasium Dresden, which he completed in February 1944 with the Abitur.
 He escaped being drafted into the Wehrmacht because of an illness that took him two years.
 In 1946, however, he began studying history and economics at the Ludwig-Maximilians-Universität München.
-In 1952 he was awarded a doctorate with a study on Ludwig Camerarius by Franz Schnabel.
+In 1952, he was awarded a doctorate with a study on Ludwig Camerarius by Franz Schnabel.
 This work, with Ludwig Camerarius, who was born in Nuremberg but worked in Palatinate and Swedish services, represented a picture of his life that still showed intellectual horizons even during the Thirty Years' War.

 Schubert, who had been working for the Historical Commission of the Bavarian Academy of Sciences since 1952, began a major study of the older German Reichstag in the image of journalism between 1495 and 1648 after the printing of his dissertation.
-With this work, which like the dissertation opened up completely new and extraordinarily broad horizons, he habilitated at the University of Munich in 1959.
+With this work, which like the dissertation opened up completely new and extraordinarily broad horizons, he habilitated at the Ludwig-Maximilians-Universität München in 1959.
 In the following years, he revised and supplemented it considerably until it was published in 1966.